During the monsoon, funnel clouds sometimes create a unique spectacle in the sky.

 If a funnel cloud makes contact with the ground, it then becomes a tornado.

-Most tornadoes in the Monsoon are quite weak.
 More damage comes from straight-line wind generated in a microburst than in the typical Arizona tornado.

 7831 N. Business Park Drive